SJ429/MatplotlibStudy/README.md

 2. Capomulin showed to have a high positive correlation between the mouse weight and average tumor volume with a correlation coefficient of 0.84 and a R-squared of about 0.7089.

 3. Of the 248 unique mouse ids in the study, male mice were 125 at 50.4% and the female mice at 123 represents 49.6%.
-Thus, there was no significant gender bias in the number of      mice included in the study
+Thus, there was no significant gender bias in the number of      mice included in the study.